fisadev/simpyt/docs/pages.md

 height: 130
 controls:
 - at: 10 50 size 5 5
-  simulate: keys ctrlright shiftright a
+  action: keys ctrlright shiftright a
 - at: 20 50 size 5 5
-  simulate: joystick 1 button 3
+  action: joystick 1 button 3
 - at: 30 50 size 10 10
   script:
   - keys crtl alt a